 Finally it was just a matter of attaching the frame by drilling through the holes in the flanges.
 Two screws per flange is plenty!

-Step 5: Enjoy your new industrial pipe bookcase!
+Step 5: Enjoy your new pipe bookshelf!

 I was able to sneak in a quick shot before I gave this piece away, but it truly does NOT do it justice.
 I was already behind on the deadline so this is all I got!